 Regardless of the scale of your fear of public speaking there are things that you can do to manage the situation.
 These tips will help.
 They will certainly help you to overcome your fear of public speaking.
 They aim to get you speaking with the confidence you need to be effective.

 Be Prepared.
 Most of your concerns about a speech can be eased with preparation.
+That’s certainly the case with wedding speech nerves.
 Because when you are fully prepared, rehearsed and familiar with your subject, you have the perfect tonic for nagging worries and self-doubts.

 Look at the audience.
-There are some speakers whose nerves fray at the very beginning of their speech.
+Clearly there are some speakers whose fear of public speaking doesn’t let them speak at all.
+And, there are some speakers whose nerves fray at the very beginning of their speech.
 But note that if you are one of them, you are in the majority.
 This is a normal behaviour.
 When it happens take a moment to look out into the audience.
 Then, find a friendly face.
 Then, acknowledge them and find another friendly face.
 It helps.

 Meet your audience.
 If you have the chance to meet your audience before you speak then you should.
 Try to meet up for coffee during one of the intervals.
 Or mingle with the audience before they come into the main hall.
 When you have actually met your audience it’s amazing how much easier it is to then speak to them.
 Perhaps it shouldn’t be that amazing since your knowledge of an audience is a prerequisite for an effective speech!